-This French toast in a mug recipe is perfect for anyone craving that amazing eggy bread but don’t feel like getting the frypan out and just want something fast.
+This French toast in a mug recipe is perfect if you’re craving that amazing eggy bread but don’t feel like getting the frypan out and just want something fast.

 This mug recipe is a fantastic way to get an excellent tasting breakfast or dessert in just a matter of minutes.
 The best thing is that it only takes a couple of dishes, so it’s great if you’re feeling a little lazy.

-This recipe is perfect when you only need to cook for one or two people and don’t mind if the toast isn’t super crisp.
+You will find that this recipe is perfect when you only need to cook for one or two people and don’t mind if the bread isn’t super crisp.
 In fact, it won’t be crisp at all since we’re only microwaving it, but you will still have an amazingly moist, tasty french toast.

 If you want extra creamy French toast, then just substitute the milk for cream.
 This change is slightly a bit unhealthier but is totally worth it if you have some cream around.